-As discussed above, the use of heavy-duty construction equipment could result in vibration impacts depending on the final location of staging areas and work areas, as well as depending on proximity to existing vibration-sensitive land uses.
-Further, due to the frequency (i.e., over 300 per day) of daily haul trucks, hauling activities could exceed FTA recommended guidelines for frequent events of 72 VdB at some receptors.
+As discussed above, the use of heavy-duty construction equipment could result in vibration impacts to nearby sensitive receptors located less than 75 feet away from nearby residential receptors.
+Further, due to the frequency (i.e., maximum 187 per day) of daily haul trucks, hauling activities could exceed FTA recommended guidelines for frequent events of 72 VdB at some receptors.
 Under the Proposed Action, there would be significant impacts associated with temporary construction-related vibration from heavy-duty equipment use and haul truck activities; however, this impact could be reduced to a less-than-significant level with mitigation incorporated.